Postage stamps and postal history of Switzerland: Berne

+Geneva

 On September 30, 1843, Geneva issued their first stamps: the "Double Geneva", which was the world's first postage stamp in green colour.
-Like the first Zürich issue, it consisted of pairs of stamps; these were each printed in black on yellow-green paper, depicting the city's arms, and inscribed "Poste de Genéve" at the top and "Port local" at the bottom.
+Like the first Zürich issue, it consisted of pairs of stamps; these were each printed in black on yellow-green paper, depicting the city's arms, and inscribed "Poste de Genềve" at the top and "Port local" at the bottom.
 But, an additional inscription, reading "10 PORT CANTONAL Cent" ran across the top of each pair.
 The idea was that the user could cut out a single stamp to pay the intra-commune rate, and a pair to make up the inter-commune rate.
 Only 6,000 of the doubles were ever printed, and As of 2008, intact used doubles typically go for around US$60,000 at auction.
 Very rarely, horizontally inverted pairs, and even more rarely, vertical pairs, can be found and are greatly sought after by collectors with values reaching sometimes US$150'000 to US$200'000 at auction.

 In 1845, Geneva switched to conventional single 5c stamps.
-In 1849 it printed a 4c stamp featuring the federal cross in black and red, and similar 5c designs in 1850 and 1851.
+In 1849 it printed a 4c stamp featuring the federal cross, and similar 5c designs in 1850 and 1851.